eaglesky/system-design/Concurrency/multiThreading.md

 # Multithreading

-# Thread basics
+## Thread basics

-Refer to the book *Operating System Concepts* by Abraham, Peter and Greg for:
-* Basics of process and thread.
-Their differences.
+### Thread and process
 * Thread library mappings, including Java.
 For Java, the mapping is many-to-many on Tru64 UNIX and later releases of the JVM.
-* A hello-world example and explanation.

-## Thread and process
+Refer to the book *Operating System Concepts* by Abraham, Peter and Greg.
 * Similar goals: Split up workload into multiple parts and partition tasks into different, multiple tasks for these multiple actors.
 Two common ways of doing this are multi-threaded programs and multi-process systems.
 * Differences